Death to Media

 Which brings us full circle back to the role of the media.

 The purpose of the media in human society is to broadcast information.
-The real value of any particular media organisation is a direct product of the quality of the information it disseminates.
+The real value of any particular media organisation is in direct proportion to the quality of the information it disseminates.
 It is for this precise reason that stories of social hazard – war, crime and disaster – are so appealing to audiences, and thereby attractive to journalists.
-I will compose a separate article on the psychology of ‘the boy who cried wolf’ but simply put, the media appeals to a primitive part of our brain that is lit up by threats of danger.
+The media appeals instead to a primitive part of our brain that is lit up by threats of danger.